 The OBDLink MX+ and OBDLink LX are both products of OBDLink.
 Therefore, it’s sure that they’ll have a few things in common.
 Below are the main similarities between these two scan tools.

 Bluetooth OBD2 Adapter

 Both scanners connect to the car’s ECU wirelessly via Bluetooth.
 They are OBD2 Bluetooth adapters, which means that they interface the ECU with a smartphone or computer.
-You can, then, run diagnostics straight from the phone or computer.
+You can then run diagnostics straight from the phone or computer.

 Just in case you’re wondering, both the OBDLink MX+ and OBDLink LX use Bluetooth version 3.0 with 128-bit data encryption.
 It’s not only sufficiently fast, but it’s secure as well.
 Plus, you can get a stable connection from 262 feet away from the car.
 Therefore, whichever of the two you pick, you can enjoy (almost) unlimited mobility as you run diagnostics on a vehicle.

 By the way, OBDLink has two other adapters – the OBDLink EX and OBDLink SX – that connect via USB.
 They are excellent options if you’re not a fan of wireless connectivity.
-In which case you’ll have to sit in the driver’s compartment as you run diagnostics.
+In which case, you’ll have to sit in the driver’s compartment as you run diagnostics.

 Just an FYI, OBD2 vehicles are 1996 and newer models.
 Therefore, if your car was made in 1995 or an earlier year, you can’t use either of these OBDII scan tools.
 But if it’s a 1996 or newer model, then you can use any of the two.
-Plug it to the OBD2 port of the car, and you’ll be good to go.
+Plug it into the OBD2 port of the car, and you’ll be good to go.